farisachugthai/viconf/README.rst

    echomsg s:something

 These 2 actually echo the same location!
-*assuming that you put those 2 in your vimrc.*
+*Assuming that you put those 2 in your vimrc.*

 The rest of this document largely deals with setting up a comfortable editing environment for any type of plain text file regardless of platform.

-Better defaults for resizing Windows
+Better defaults for resizing windows
 ====================================

 I've been using Vim for 5 years.
 And at this point I've forgotten most of the